K0d0ku/My-Pattern-projecting-homework/README.md

 # My-Pattern-projecting-homework
-this is the repos for my uni Patter projecting subject homework
+this is the repos for my uni Patter projecting subject homework, i am not a professional dev and most of the times i barely know what im doing